mattdesl/canvas-sketch/docs/hello-world.md

 ![output](assets/images/1-browser.png)

+### Canvas API

+`canvas-sketch` is built around the browser's `<canvas>` element.
+There are two different APIs you can take advantage of with Canvas:

+- [Canvas 2D](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D) — for rendering 2D shapes, lines, polygons, gradients, and text
+- [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) — for rendering 3D and hardware-accelerated graphics

+By default, `canvas-sketch` will set up a new 2D canvas, giving you a `{ context }` property.
+For more details on what is possible with the Canvas 2D context, see the [MDN Canvas documentation](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

 ### The `settings` Parameter

 Notice we passed a `settings` object to `canvasSketch()` which defines how the canvas should be scaled, rendered and exported.